Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.3.a.** What are the circuit input(s) and output(s)?

 **Q.3.b.** Complete the following time trace diagram.
 What happens to the GFP signal after  $\sigma70$ is added to the circuit?
+Explain your answer.

 <figure>
 <a href="/assets/images/PSET4-2020-FIG1.png"><img src="/assets/images/PSET4-2020-FIG1.png"></a>